 The subtotal is: 294 - 30 = 264

-Special Promotions Pro for Magento 2 expands Special Promotions for Magento 2 capabilities by introducing a set of conditions which check customers' purchase history and account details.
+Special Promotions Pro for Magento 2 expands Special Promotions for Magento 2 capabilities by introducing a set of conditions that check customers' purchase history and account details.

 Loyalty Program for Magento 2 extension has all the features from both Special Promotions for Magento 2 and Special Promotions Pro for Magento 2 modules but also adds a page to a customer account where you can display information about the loyalty program you run on your store with goals, levels and discounts for each level along with the purchase history overview.